 Join author Sarah Armstrong for three terms of writing classes spread over the year.
-The small group will meet once a week for four-week blocks, culminating in a total of 24 face-to-face hours, when Sarah will give you practical guidance, tools and tips.
-Classes are coupled with pre-recorded video tutorials with writing exercises to complete in your own time.
+The small group will meet once a week for four-week blocks, and a total of 28 face-to-face hours.
+Each week, you’ll also receive a short video (or two) from Sarah that includes discussion of each week’s topic with practical tools and tips, and guided writing exercises.
+The face-to-face classes will include opportunities for feedback and discussion.

 First term will explore how to come up with ideas, planning, how to build a first draft, and some fundamentals of fiction: character, plot, point of view, scene and summary.
 Sarah will also talk about how to tackle procrastination and writer’s block.

 Second term will drill down into narrative tension, character development, how character drives plot, secondary characters and structure.
 This is the term were you’ll get individual, written feedback from Sarah on 3000 words of your first draft.

 Third term is all about how to tackle rewriting and editing: beginnings and endings, structure and themes, and a discussion about where to go from here.
 Come to this course with a story in progress or an idea.